threatsimple/chartmoji/README.md

 transparent_bg = True
 ```

-Change those to one of the predefined colors.
+Change those to one of the predefined colors in the script.

 If you've got python3 installed and gnu make, you can run `make build` and
 the dependencies will be downloaded and images placed in `out/line/` and